chef/chef/README.md

 bundle exec rspec spec/PATH/TO/DIR
 ```

-When you submit a PR rspec tests will run automatically on travis and appveyor.
+When you submit a PR rspec tests will run automatically on [Travis-CI](https://travis-ci.org/) and [AppVeyor](https://www.appveyor.com/).

 ## Building the Full Package

-To build chef as a standalone package, we use the [omnibus](omnibus/README.md) system.
+To build Chef as a standalone package, we use the [omnibus](omnibus/README.md) packaging system.

 To build: